-Doug, Stratford's marketing guru, reminded us in this post that successful organizations don’t gamble on a ‘single coin toss’.
+Successful organizations understand that betting on a 'single coin toss' is risky.
 Instead they display confidence by executing integrated marketing campaigns to achieve their objectives.
 This makes perfect sense even to an HR guy: after diligently making a decision to go to market with your new product or service, confident that it meets a customer need, you sustain your investment in marketing campaigns long enough to get results.

-This discipline begins by defining what the organization would most like to be associated with as an employer.
-The EVP captures the “give and get” of the employment deal.
-It matches the value that employees are expected to contribute with the value that they can expect in return.
+An EVP must articulate what an organization embodies as an employer.
+This includes detailing the "give and get" of the employment deal—matching the value that employees are expected to contribute with the value they receive in return.

 What Employees Value: Employee Value Proposition

-Turning back to what we can learn from marketing, an article in HBR by Eric Almquist, the global head of consumer insights for Bain, describes the things that customers really value in a “value pyramid” spanning 4 categories of need: functional, emotional, life-changing and social impact.
-The most successful companies create customer loyalty by delivering multiple elements of value.
+To bring it back to what HR can learn from Marketing, I'd like to share the "Value Pyramid" concept that was discussed in an article in HBR by Eric Almquist, the global head of consumer insights for Bain, where he outlines customer values across four categories: functional, emotional, life-changing, and social impact.
+The most successful companies build customer loyalty by delivering multiple elements of value across these categories.

 Let’s apply similar principles to your EVP.
-How well does your EVP provide your prospective and current employees value on multiple elements (particularly the higher levels) such as:
+A well-crafted EVP should provide prospective and current employees with value on multiple levels, especially the higher ones.
+Consider:

 • Variety: is there a collection of professional development opportunities that enable employees to achieve their career potential?